 Psoriasis is a condition in which plaques or scales appear on the skin as a result of inflammation in the body, per the National Psoriasis Foundation.
 Omega-3 fatty acids, like those in flaxseed oil, may help improve the skin barrier function, which can help seal in moisture and keep irritants away.

-An April 2017 systematic review in the International Journal of Rheumatic Diseases found that some studies showed that omega-3 polyunsaturated fatty acids could help decrease the severity of psoriasis symptoms, though the findings vary and are not conclusive.
+An April 2017 systematic review in the International Journal of Rheumatic Diseases found that some studies showed that omega-3 polyunsaturated fatty acids could help decrease the severity of psoriasis symptoms, though the doses of omega-3s and findings vary and are not conclusive.

 4. Flaxseed Oil Might Help With Rosacea

 There are a number of possible treatments for rosacea, a common skin condition that causes redness, visible blood vessels and sometimes small, red, pus-filled bumps on your face, per the Mayo Clinic.

 While there is no research to suggest that flaxseed oil can reduce rosacea symptoms, there are a number of anecdotal reports that claim, when applied topically, the oil can help reduce the appearance of the skin condition.

 Some preliminary studies — including one published August 2018 in Marine Drugs — suggest omega-3 fatty acids may increase the speed at which skin wounds heal, which could make flaxseed oil a helpful agent in treating conditions like rosacea, dermatitis and psoriasis.
 Still, more research is needed to confirm this potential benefit.

 - Harvard Health Publishing: "Why not flaxseed oil?"

 - Journal of Food Science and Technology: "Flax and flaxseed oil: an ancient medicine & modern functional food"